janeczku/docker-alpine-kubernetes/README.md

 [![CircleCI](https://img.shields.io/circleci/project/janeczku/docker-alpine-kubernetes.svg?style=flat-square)](https://circleci.com/gh/janeczku/docker-alpine-kubernetes)

-The Alpine-Kubernetes base image enables deployment of Alpine Linux micro-service containers in Kubernetes, Consul, Tutum or other Docker cluster environments that use DNS-based service discovery and rely on the containers being able to use the `search` domains from resolv.conf for resolving service names.
+The Alpine-Kubernetes base image enables deployment of Alpine Linux micro-service containers in Kubernetes, Consul, Tutum or other Docker cluster environments that use DNS-based service discovery and rely on the containers being able to use the `search` keyword from `resolv.conf` to resolve service names.

 ## Supported tags and respective `Dockerfile` links